On the complexity of the optimal transport problem with graph-structured cost: Graph-structured MOT

 Problem \eqref{eq:unregu mot} with a cost tensor of the form \eqref{eq:C_graph} is called a graph-structured MOT problem \citep{haasler2020tree, haasler2021pgm}.

-Many graph-structured optimal transport problem, for instance interpolation and barycenter problems, are naturally described by tree graphs, i.e., graphs that do not contain any cycles.
-Moreover, any graph can be converted into a tree using the junction tree technique \citep{KolFri09}.
-Thus, for the ease of presentation, we focus on the cases of tree-structured MOT in the main paper and leave the discussion of general graphs to the supplementary material.
+Many graph-structured optimal transport problems, for instance interpolation and barycenter problems, are naturally described by tree graphs, i.e., graphs that do not contain any cycles.
+Moreover, any graph can be converted into a tree using the junction tree technique \citep{KolFri09}, and we will use this representation to derive complexity bounds for general graph-structured MOT problems.
 It should be noted that in the case of a tree-structured MOT problem we can without loss of generality consider the case, where $\Gamma$ is the set of leaves \cite[Proposition 3.4]{haasler2020tree}.